Freshly baked bread is one of my favorite things. Just like many other foods, fresh is usually better.

 - Dredge the bread into the wet mixture until each piece is thoroughly coated.

-- Once the pan is hot, add about 1 tablespoon of oil and swirl it around to coat the bottom of the pan.
+- Once the pan is hot, add about 1 tablespoon of oil (or butter) and swirl it around to coat the bottom of the pan.

 - Cook each piece until bread is lightly browned and crispy on both sides.